ETHZ-RobotX/SuperMegaBot/docs/core-software/HowToRunSoftware.md

 # You should see the robot model in Rviz
 ```

-When launching the `smb.launch` file with default arguments, the onboard computer assumes control over the motor controller.
-This means that the motors can now only be controlled via software (not directly via RC anymore).

 You might need to restart the _SMB base_ if the robot does not respond to sofware commands.
 {: .smb-info }